Conditions in Shopify Flow

 If the value taken from your store is 47, then the condition is true, because 47 is less than or equal to 50.
 The order is cancelled.

-Any of compares values in an array of data to see whether the first value input contains any of the data in the second value input.
-The values to be checked must be entered individually and followed by the enter key.
-Using Any of on a blank array results in a false evaluation.
+At least one of operator checks whether the field is equal to any value in the provided list.
+The values to be checked must be entered individually and followed by the enter key (similar to tags).
+Using At least one of on a blank array results in a false evaluation.
 In the following example, the value for order.lineitem.product.title is retrieved from your store data and compared to the second set of values: pineapple, guava, kiwi.

-Example of a workflow that uses the any of logical operator to cancel an order if the retrieved data includes pineapple, guava, or kiwi
+Example of a workflow that uses the At least one of logical operator to cancel an order if the retrieved data includes pineapple, guava, or kiwi

 If the value taken from your store is guava, then the condition is true, because guava is included in the array pineapple, guava, kiwi.
 The order is cancelled.